Communist Party of Greece: KKE and the Greek Civil War

-After the liberation of Greece from the Nazi German forces, the government of National Unity, led by G. Papandreou, landed in Athens in October 1944.
+After the liberation of Greece from German occupational forces, the government of National Unity, led by G. Papandreou, landed in Athens in October 1944.
 The government was formed after the Treaty of Cazerta and its main purpose was to form the new Greek state, try accused political and military personnel of collaboration with the Germans and to hold a referendum for the government and the constitution.
-After the first weeks, it was obvious that British policy in the region was against these goals as KKE and EAM were controlling 98% of Greece and they were afraid of the foundation of new socialist state.
+After several weeks, it became obvious to the KKE and EAM that the returning Greek government and their British allies were hostile to the significant amount of control that they exerted in Greece.
 Papandreou demanded the disarmament of ELAS and the trials of the collaborators were stalled.
-Meanwhile, British troops together with the "refined" Greek arm divisions after the prosecution of thousands of EAM members in the middle east, loyal to the Papandreou segment, were landing in all major Greek cities and EAM was welcoming them as liberators.
-In mid-November 1944, the situation escalated dramatically, KKE criticised the interference of British General Scobie in Greek affairs, EAM refused to disarm ELAS and ELAN.
+Meanwhile, British-led Allied forces together with Greek troops were landing in all major Greek cities and EAM was welcoming them as liberators.

+In mid-November 1944, the situation escalated dramatically; KKE criticised the interference of General Ronald Scobie in Greek affairs, and EAM refused to disarm ELAS and ELAN as demanded by Scobie.
 Six ministers of the EAM, resigned from their positions in the government of Georgios Papandreou in November 1944.
 Fighting broke out in Athens on 3 December 1944 during a demonstration organised by EAM and involving more than 100,000 people.
-According to some accounts, the police, covered by British troops, opened fire on the crowd.
-More than 28 people were killed and 148 injured.
-According to other accounts, it is uncertain if the first shots were fired by the police or the demonstrators.
+During the demonstration, Greek gendarmes opened on the crowd.
+More than 28 demonstrators were killed and 148 injured.
+According to other accounts, it is uncertain if the first shots were fired by the gendarmes or the demonstrators.
 A member of the pro-monarchists Nikos Farmakis, in one of his interviews revealed that they had a direct order to fire at will when the demonstrators reach the court of the Palace.
 This incident was the beginning of the 37‑day Battle of Athens (Dekemvriana).
 Following a ceasefire agreement called the Treaty of Varkiza, ELAS laid down the majority of its weapons and dissolved all of its units.
 Right-wing groups, including elements which had collaborated with the Germans, seized this opportunity to persecute many KKE members.

 According to EAM figures, in the few months after the Treaty of Varkiza the anticommunist violence on the Greek mainland had resulted in the imprisonment or exile of 100,000 ELAS partisans and EAM members, the deaths of 3,000 EAM officials and members, the rape of between 200 and 500 women, the burning of houses and other acts of violence.
 The KKE Central Committee issued a directive to all party forces not to engage in any armed conflict, but to try to prevent attacks by other means.
 This caused confusion among the majority of its supporters and served to weaken the party organisation across the country.